nick-bush/stock-scanners/README.md

 Repository for stock scanner and alert scripts.

-Free for anyone to use and modify as they see fit.
+Please use and modify as you see fit!